EbookFoundation/free-programming-books/docs/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
+As contributors and maintainers of this project, we are committed to fostering an open and welcoming community.
+We pledge to respect all individuals who contribute to this project, including those who report issues, post feature requests, update documentation, submit pull requests or patches, and engage in other activities.

+# Our Commitment

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of the level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
+We are dedicated to making participation in this project a harassment-free experience for everyone, regardless of their:
+* Level of experience
+* Gender
+* Gender identity and expression
+* Sexual orientation
+* Disability
+* Personal appearance
+* Body size
+* Race
+* Ethnicity
+* Age
+* Religion
+* Nationality
+* Unacceptable Behavior

 Examples of unacceptable behavior by participants include: